26 Magento Statistics That Reveal Which Platform Truly Rules Ecommerce in 2023

 (Magento)

-For sure, the British shoemaker has more Magento ecommerce statistics to justify the cost of its migration.
-With faster load speeds, a more responsive theme, and a more seamless two-step checkout procedure, the user experience of Loake Shoemakers’ online store has unlocked a new level.
+After making the sacrifices that come with site migration, Loake Shoemakers had a significant decrease in their bounce rate.
+With faster load speeds, a more responsive theme, and a more seamless two-step checkout procedure, the user experience of Loake Shoemakers’ online store has made visitors stay longer.

-20. Cox & Cox’s mobile conversions climbed by 20% after its Magento Commerce 2 switchover.
+17. Cox & Cox’s mobile conversions climbed by 20%.

 (Magento, Statista)